-In figure \ref{fig:2}, for a $f_{\rm{ {PBH}}}=0.01$, we plot the contours of $K_{\rm{achieved}}/K -1$ for primordial black with mass in the range of $0.01-100 M_{\odot}$ as the source of civilization with Sagan $K$ parameter.
+In figure \ref{fig:2}, for a $f_{\rm{ {PBH}}}=0.01$, we plot the contours of $K_{\rm{achieved}}/K -1$ for PBHs with mass in the range of $0.01-100 M_{\odot}$ as a function of Sagan's $K$ parameter.
 Again, we should note that $K_{\rm{achieved}}$ is obtained by the method we describe for figure \ref{fig:1}.
 The plot indicates that for a specific $K$ (space exploration length), the amount of achievable energy from our method is almost independent of the mass of the PBH.
 We anticipate this as the amount of energy from a PBH accretion disk is proportional to its mass.
-On the other hand, the abundance of smaller PBH compromises the amount of energy each can deliver to a Dyson sphere-like structure.
-The two plots show that the main parameter is the fraction of PBH. }}
+On the other hand, the abundance of smaller PBHs compromises the amount of energy each can deliver to a Dyson sphere\textendash like structure.
+The two plots show that the main parameter is the fraction of PBHs.}}

-The figures show that there is a reasonable chance that in a proper mass range of PBH and the non-zero fraction of PBH as dark matter, AI civilization uses PBH as the source of energy.
-Note that we choose a conservative value for $\eta_{\rm{disk}}$. \\ {{To quantify this we provide a numerical expression for the minimum fraction of PBH ($f_{\rm{PBH|min}}$) to satisfy the condition $K_{\rm{achieved}}/K -1 >0 $, (the boundary between the positive and negative regions of contour plot in figure \ref{fig:1} ), as a function of $K$:
+The figures show that there is a reasonable chance that in a proper mass range of PBHs and a nonzero fraction of PBHs serving as dark matter, an AI civilization uses PBHs as a source of energy.
+Note that we choose a conservative value for $\eta_{\rm{disk}}$. \\ {{To quantify this we provide a numerical expression for the minimum fraction of PBH ($f_{\rm{PBH|min}}$) to satisfy the condition $K_{\rm{achieved}}/K -1 >0 $, (the boundary between the positive and negative regions of contour plot in figure \ref{fig:1} ), as a function of $K$.

-In terms of space exploration length, this relation will be:
+In terms of space exploration length, this relation will be